Clayton Kershaw: 2013 season: 2nd Cy Young Award

 Kershaw made his third straight opening day start for the Dodgers in the 2013 season, the first Dodger starter to do so since Derek Lowe (2005–2007).
-In that opening day start, he pitched a complete game, four-hit, 4-0 shutout over the Giants, having also scored the first run of the game, a solo home run which was his first and so far only home run of his career.
+In that opening day start, he pitched a complete game, four-hit, 4–0 shutout over the Giants, having also scored the first run of the game, a solo home run which was his first and so far only home run of his career.
 He was the first pitcher to throw a shutout and hit a home run on opening day since Bob Lemon of the Cleveland Indians did so against the Chicago White Sox on April 14, 1953.
-Kershaw picked up his 1,000th career strikeout on April 17, 2013, when he struck out Yonder Alonso of the Padres.
+Kershaw picked up his 1,000th career strikeout on April 17, when he struck out Yonder Alonso of the Padres.
 He was the second youngest Dodger to reach that mark, behind only Fernando Valenzuela.
 On May 14, Kershaw passed the 1,000 inning mark for his career.
-His ERA of 2.70 at the time was the fifth-best of the live-ball era at the 1,000 inning mark and the best career mark.
+His ERA of 2.70 at the time was the fifth-best of the live-ball era at the 1,000-inning mark and the best career mark.
 He also threw 130 pitches that day, the most of his career and the most by a Dodger pitcher since Odalis Pérez in the 2003 season.

-Kershaw was selected to the 2013 Major League Baseball All-Star Game, his third straight selection.
+Kershaw was selected to the All-Star Game, his third straight selection.
 In July, he compiled a 4–1 record and 1.34 ERA in six starts and was awarded his second National League Pitcher of the Month Award.
-On September 2, Kershaw picked up his 200th strikeout of 2013, joining Hall of Famers Sandy Koufax and Don Drysdale as the only starters in Dodgers history with at least four consecutive seasons of more than 200 strikeouts.
+On September 2, Kershaw picked up his 200th strikeout, recording his fourth consecutive season with at least 200 strikeouts.